 “Donnie? . . .
 Donnie! . . .
 Snake!”

 What happened next I remember only partly, but Freddie filled me in.
-I remember pushing Darlene when she ran over, and Freddie holding up a chair saying easy boy easy.
-Here’s what I don’t remember: I picked up Samantha and God help me, I threw that child as far away from me as I could.
+I remember pushing Darlene when she ran over, and Freddie grabbing my shoulders saying easy boy easy.
+Here’s what I don’t remember: Pushing that child away from me.
+I shoved her hard and pulled up from my chair, ready to do God knows what.

 There’s a song my Mama used to sing, not even a song really, more of a refrain.
 “The something something blood of the Lamb.”
 I can hear her voice – soft, high, and sweet – as if calling from the grave, singing like I’m still a little boy crying in her arms and she could stop the hurt.
 I hear the voice, but for the life of me I can’t recall what she was singing.
 “The something something blood of the Lamb.”
 No, it’s not quite there.